brittaney-bmkb/cv3/README.md

 ├── README.md
 ├── package.json
 └── .gitignore

+### Cookviewer 3 Services and Webmaps
+In addition to the direct application customization that can be accompolished by updating the config.json file, the application webmap and support services can be customized in ArcGIS Online and ArcGIS Pro.

+#### Services:
+**CookViewer3Parcels** - Referenced Map Service that contains parcel data and parcel geometries displayed in the webmap.
+This service is included in the `config.json` file for 2 config props:
+- `target_layer_url` - Parcel feature layer url is used to identify the Current Parcel layer in the AGO webmap to allow the user to click and select parcels within the webmap
+- `layer_sources url` - Parcel feature layer is used as search layer source for the `Search.jsx` component Service URLS:
+- PROD:
+- TEST:

+**Data Dictionary** - Hosted table that controls the data display in the PropertyDetails.jsx component and Property Detail Panel in the application.
+This table includes fields that are referenced from the CookViewer3Parcels service and injects the field values into the the application.
+The data value, display label, data category, display order, and hyperlinked text are all controlled by this table.
+The data dictionary service url is an input to the `data_dictionary` prop in `config.json`
+- PROD: https://services2.arcgis.com/I5Or36sMcO7Y9vQ3/ArcGIS/rest/services/cookviewer_data_dictionary_view/FeatureServer/0 : AGO ID: d2dd12d8fc874948830636b2ba4b0f72
+- TEST: https://services2.arcgis.com/I5Or36sMcO7Y9vQ3/arcgis/rest/services/cookviewer_data_dictionary_test_data/FeatureServer/0 | AGO ID: d2dd12d8fc874948830636b2ba4b0f72
+**Cook

 ## TODOS
 [Insert details on parts of the project that are still in progress/development.
 These could be future enhancements, plans to migrate to newer versions of a code base, future deprecation of a code base etc.]